-There can be a number of reasons why someone may be having difficulty eating.
+There can be many reasons why someone may be having difficulty eating.
 Possible causes include:

-Due to the diverse nature of such difficulties, you may work with a multi-disciplinary team that might include:
+Feeding difficulties can be complex, so you may work with a team of professionals that might include:

-Mealtimes aren't just about eating, but can also be a great opportunity for communication and social interaction.
+Mealtimes aren't just about eating.
+Meals offer a great opportunity for communication and social interaction.
 They should be enjoyable occasions and as stress-free as possible.

 Some babies with cerebral palsy may experience difficulties with sucking, either from the breast or bottle.
-Many new babies experience initial problems latching onto the nipple or teat so that does not necessarily imply that a baby has cerebral palsy.
+But many new babies experience initial problems latching onto the nipple or teat.
 Seek early advice on any feeding difficulty.
 Nursing staff on the maternity ward are often able to assist.
 There may even be a specialist nurse advisor available.
 Once the baby is home, the Health Visitor should be able to advise if the problem persists.

-Unless there's a good medical reason not to, babies with cerebral palsy or similar impairments should start to be weaned at the same age as babies without the condition.
+Unless there's a good medical reason not to, babies with cerebral palsy or similar impairments should start to be weaned at the same age as other babies.
 Current recommendations are that this should start around 5-6 months.

 The baby's health visitor should be able to advise on issues to do with weaning.
 The speech and language therapist can also help.
-Weaning may take longer than it would for a child who doesn't have cerebral palsy, and considerable persistence may be needed.
-It can be a frustrating process and so the person responsible for helping the baby to progress from milk, to semi-solids and then chewable food, may need a lot of support.
+Weaning may take longer for a child with cerebral palsy, so you may need to persist.
+It can be a frustrating process so ask for support to help your baby to progress from milk, to semi-solids and then chewable food.

 Many babies with cerebral palsy find eating semi-solid food easier than sucking and so may thrive better once they have begun to be weaned.
 Avoid prolonged use of bottle-feeding but not at the expense of nutritional or fluid intake.

-Many people would prefer to be able to sit at the table and feed themselves, even if it takes longer or is messier than being assisted to eat.
-Being able to choose what you eat and when to eat it is one of life's pleasures for many people.
+Many people would prefer to be able to sit at the table and feed themselves, even if it takes longer or is messier.
+Being able to choose what and when to eat is one of life's pleasures.

-Most children will learn to feed themselves to some degree eventually.
-Taking the time and effort to help a person to develop these skills can sometimes also help them in other ways, such as language development, greater awareness of position and movements and hand-eye co-ordination.
+Most children will learn to feed themselves to some degree.
+Taking the time and effort to help a person to develop these skills can also help them in other ways, such as language development and hand-eye co-ordination.